Stellarium/stellarium/CONTRIBUTING.md

 If you miss translations, please help us with your language and join our translators at [Transifex](https://explore.transifex.com/stellarium/stellarium/).

-If the bug still persists, or you're find any typos, errors, or new feature suggestions feel free to open a new issue.
+If the bug still persists, or you find any typos, errors, or new feature suggestions feel free to open a new issue.

 When opening an issue to report a problem, please try and provide a minimal steps that